CLAT Vs SLAT: Differences, Eligibility, Accepting Colleges, Syllabus, Difficulty Level

 CLAT vs SLAT: Which exam is more difficult?

 The complex exam pattern and marking schemes of the CLAT make it more difficult than the SLAT examination.
 In the CLAT exam, students have to answer the questions from the passages given for each section.
-Candidates have to decipher the passages before selecting the right answers, and each wrong answer carries a negative marking of 0.25.
+Candidates must decipher the passages before selecting the right answers, and each wrong answer carries a negative marking of 0.25.
 On the other hand, questions asked in the SLAT exam are direct-objective type, and there is no negative marking.

 CLAT vs SLAT: Selection process for admission